yannikmadeheim-del/pyFBS-nonlinear/docs/examples/basic_examples/02_interactive_display.rst

 	df_vp_updated = view3D.get_vp_data()

 Virtual point channels and forces can be defined based on the positions and orientations of the added VP.
 In this manner, 6-DoF VP for rigid IDMs is obtained.
+Additional DoFs can be added to the dataframe manually.

 .. code-block:: python